knowthen/episode-7-serving-content-in-koajs-with-swig/readme.md

 Stay tuned for the next episode, where we look at **Marko** a _new_ and _interesting_ **templating language** that provides some **interesting** **features** and **performance** characteristics.

-Source for this episode is available at [https://github.com/knowthen/episode-7-serving-content-in-koajs-with-swig](https://github.com/knowthen/episode-7-serving-content-in-koajs-with-swig)

 Please join my mailing list so I can let you know when new screencasts are released

 http://knowthen.com/join/